hermangroup/docs/wallets/third-party.rst

    :align: right
    :target: https://www.abra.com

-Abra is a multi-cryptocurrency wallet supporting Dash amongst other currencies.
+Abra is a multi-cryptocurrency wallet supporting Historia amongst other currencies.
 It is designed for investment and can be funded from your bank account, credit/debit card, cash (in the Philippines), Bitcoin, Bitcoin Cash, or Litecoin.
-Dash deposits and withdrawals are currently not supported.
+Historia deposits and withdrawals are currently not supported.

 Installation